rage/tmc-vscode/docs/development.md

 click.
 If that changes, register the serializer in `activateInner` and validate the restored state before rendering it.

+## Operations and entry points

+Code that does something on the user's behalf is split in two layers:

+- **Operations** (`src/actions/`) change state through the services, broadcast it to the panels (`TmcPanel.postMessage`, `renderSide`, the tree view) and return a `Result`.
+They never prompt, never show a notification of their own and never report the failure they return.
+The one exception is a failure they carried on past — a cleanup step, one backend of two — which they report with `dialog.reportError` and do not return.
+- **Entry points** (`src/commands/`, the `TmcPanel` message handlers, `src/init/commands.ts`, `src/extension.ts`, notification buttons) resolve
+  arguments, prompt, announce success, and run the operation inside `withOperation` (`src/api/withOperation.ts`).
+Commands never call `langs`.

+`withOperation` reports how the operation failed, exactly once: a thrown error becomes an `Err`, a `BottleneckError` (the operation was already running, or the submission throttle refused it) is shown as information rather than an error, and `silent` logs instead of notifying, for runs the user did not ask for.
+`failure(headline, cause)` lets an operation's `Err` carry its own sentence;
+`shownInPanel(error)` marks one a panel already renders, which is then only notified when its presentation offers a remedy button such as "Log in".
+Exercise commands go through `runForExercise`, which resolves the exercise and wraps the rest in `withOperation`.

+`.oxlintrc.json` rejects prompts, notifications and `vscode.window` in `src/actions/` and `langs` in `src/commands/`. `src/test/layerContract.test.ts`
+lists every failure an operation may report itself, and `src/test/reporting.test.ts` drives each entry point over the real operations to check that a failure reaches the user once.

 ## Mock backends

 `backend/` is one Express app on port 4001 (`pnpm run backend:start`) serving